Thodorhs/Shell/README.md

-# Simple shell made for cs345 course - Computer Science Department - University Of Crete
+# A Simple shell
+*cs345 course - Computer Science Department - University Of Crete *

 # The shell: